Skip to main content

 Summer: Orientation to Community-Based Field Work

 Training for field assignments begins.
 For mentors, this will include mentoring youth on-site beginning week 3.
 All Fellows start thinking about project directions and summer concludes with a presentation of project briefs to community partners and CGJ staff.
-Fellows will be working 20 hrs per week.

 Fall: Drafting a Project Proposal